Trade Gold Trading

 2. Setting Stop Loss Order using Support and Resistance Areas

-Given that stoploss orders tend to congregate at key points, when one of these technical levels is tested and touched by price, others are set off, like dominos.
-Stop losses tend to accumulate just above or below the resistance/support areas, respectively.
+Because stoploss orders often gather at key points, when price tests and touches one of these technical levels, others are triggered, like falling dominos.
+Stop losses often build up just above or below resistance/support areas.

 A resistance/support level should be like a barrier for trading price movement, this is why they are used to set stop loss orders, if this barrier is breached and broken price movement can move towards the in the opposite direction of original trade, but if this barriers (support and resistance zones) are not broken the price will continue heading in intended direction.